VNMod/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

+This repository contains:

-This repository consists of a list of ADTs for a variety of data structures that were required to be implemented for VT's ECE2564 Data Structure &amp; Algorithms class projects.
+- a list of Abstract Data Types (ADTs) for a few data structures that were written by me for Virginia Tech's (ECE2564) Data Structure &amp; Algorithms class projects.
+- a list of projects that implement popular algorithms and the above mentioned ADTs.